 Requirements for the Major in Government

-Fulfillment of the government major requires successful completion of 10 courses in government, including: Government 111 or 115, 131, 171, and (as of the Class of 2018) 281 (or an approved equivalent course in another discipline); at least one introductory comparative course (Government 252, 253, 255, 256, or 259) and one other course in comparative politics (so designated in the course list below); and a 400-level senior seminar.
+Fulfillment of the government major requires successful completion of 10 courses in government, including Government 111 or 115, 131, 171, and (as of the Class of 2018) 281 (or an approved equivalent course in another discipline); at least one introductory comparative course (Government 252, 253, 255, 256, or 259) and one other course in comparative politics (so designated in the course list below); and a 400-level senior seminar.
 A writing project meeting the department’s guidelines is also required.

 Government majors should complete all of the required 100-level courses by the end of their sophomore year.
 Note that the only 100-level government courses that may be counted for the major are the required introductory courses.
 Students with a score of 5 on the Advanced Placement examination in U.S. Government and Politics may elect to substitute a 200- or 300-level course in American politics for Government 111.
 Students are expected to complete one introductory comparative course before taking other courses in comparative politics; normally the introductory comparative course should be taken before the end of sophomore year, especially for those students contemplating study abroad.
+Government 281 should be completed in either the sophomore or junior year.

-Among the courses counted toward the government major, all of the required, introductory 100-level courses and the 400-level course must be taken at Colby, and at least three 200- or 300-level courses (not including independent studies) must be taken at Colby.
+Among the courses counted toward the government major, all of the required introductory 100-level courses and the 400-level course must be taken at Colby, and at least three 200- or 300-level courses (not including independent studies) must be taken at Colby.
 Students with AP credit who place out of Government 111 must take at least four 200- or 300-level courses at Colby.
 The paper that fulfills the writing assignment requirement must be submitted to and approved by a member of the Government Department faculty.

 Courses transferred from other institutions can count (up to a maximum of two) in the 10-course requirement.
 For transfer students, the department will count up to five courses from the previous institution with the permission of the department chair, excluding the seminar and writing assignment.
 Students taking government courses abroad must secure provisional approval for each course prior to leaving; upon return to Colby, brief descriptions of work completed must be submitted to the department for final approval.